null Skip to main content

 1. Sieve 50g matcha into a 1L jug.

-3. Whisk to combine, ensuring there are no lumps.
+3. Add another 800ml of room temperature filtered water.
+Whisk to combine, ensuring there are no lumps.

 To make matcha latte from concentrate

-3. Heat mixture with steam wand (or stove, microwave etc) to 70˚C
+3. Heat mixture to 70˚C (best with steam wand)

 4. Serve in a latte glass and garnish with a dusting of matcha.
 Enjoy with or without honey.